The Hundred Pound Window

 The Hundred Pound Window is a 1944 British comedy crime film directed by Brian Desmond Hurst and starring Anne Crawford, David Farrar, Frederick Leister and Richard Attenborough.
+It was written by Brock Williams, Rodney Ackland and Mark Hellinger, based on a screenplay by Abem Finkel.
 An accountant has to take a second job working at a racetrack, where he soon becomes mixed up with a shady crowd.